sebastid/RepData_PeerAssessment1/PA1_template.md

     #--- gets the corresponding interval value for that missing step value
     fill_interval <- unlist(filled_in_activity_tbl[i,"interval"])

-    #--- retrieves the mean value from 'five_min_avg_data' calculate in previous section
+    #--- retrieves the mean value from 'five_min_avg_data' calculated in previous section
     fill_step_value <- unlist(five_min_avg_data %>% filter(interval==fill_interval) %>% select(average_steps))

     #--- fills in the missing value for row i with the retrieved value